bulutfatih/clear-site-data/README.md

 # Clear Site Data Extension

-A simple Chrome extension that clears site data for the current tab when you click on the extension icon.
+A Chrome extension that clears site data for the current tab with customizable options.

 ## Features

 - Clears site data for the current tab only
+- Allows selecting which types of data to clear
+- Remembers your preferences for next use
-- Asks for confirmation before clearing data
+- Shows clearing status
-- Uses minimal permissions (activeTab, browsingData, and notifications)
+- Supports dark mode and light mode (follows system preference)
-- Simple popup UI for confirmation
+- Simple UI

 ## Building and Installing